refinedev/refine/documentation/docs/tutorial/1-getting-started/headless/0-intro.md

     next: tutorial/getting-started/{preferredUI}/prepare-env
 ---

-Now that you know what you’re going to build, let’s set up all the tools you’ll need!
+Now that you have selected **headless UI** option, let's get started!

 This unit will cover: